Welcome to the online registration site for the European Summer Research Institute (ESRI).

 The ESRI provides a summer school/retreat environment where scientists, educators, professionals and researchers working in the field of contemplative science can assemble as a community to share ideas, experiences, and knowledge from their lives and work.
 With its unique format, the ESRI facilitates cross-disciplinary dialogue, and collaboration to advance the training of a new generation of interdisciplinary scholars and researchers.

 The European Summer Research Institute (ESRI) is an intensive one-week programme featuring active contemplative practice, interdisciplinary scholarly presentations, poster sessions and networking.

 This week-long conference and quasi-retreat offers a unique format and opportunities for deep dialogue across disciplines, as well as inquiry through and learning from first-person experience.

 The faculty include basic scientists, clinical researchers, and contemplative practitioners, scholars, and teachers.
 The ESRI will be restricted to a maximum of 120 participants, as innovative and interdisciplinary scientific conversations and potential collaborations and new projects are more likely to develop successfully with a limited number of committed participants.
 Attendees are chosen through a review process.

 Who should attend

-Applicants have to self categorize into three categories: Research Fellow, Senior Investigator and Professionals.
+Applicants should self-categorize into three categories: Research Fellow, Senior Investigator and Professional.

 The registration fee for accepted Research Fellows is € 575,-.